MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/seller-insights.md

 **Q1.** As a participant in a Seller success plan, what guidance will I receive to help me during my participation in the plan?

 **A1.** After the plan starts, you will regularly receive a tailored email.
 This mail starts out by summarizing how you spent your time in internal and external collaboration during the preceding month.
-For more information, see [Seller insights monthly email](#seller-insights-monthly-email).
+For more information, see [Participant experience](#participant-experience).

 **Q2.**  Why am I receiving this email?